openvinotoolkit/nncf/examples/experimental/onnx/semantic_segmentation/README.md

 command:

 ```
-python onnx_ptq_classification.py --help
+python onnx_ptq_segmentation.py --help
 ```

-## Measuring the accuracy of the original and quantized models
+## Validating the accuracy of the original and quantized models

 If you would like to compare the accuracy of the original model and quantized one, you could use [accuracy_checker](https://github.com/openvinotoolkit/open_model_zoo/tree/master/tools/accuracy_checker).
 The